 Practical and action-oriented ESTPs will be an amazing motivator to the rest of the team until the problem is solved, or a goal is reached.
 ISTPs also like to jump to the heart of the problem and find an efficient solution.
 Therefore, these two personality types may complement each other in a team because they have similar approaches to problems.

 ESTP and ESTJ

-Both these MBTI types are extroverted, action-oriented, energetic, and persuasive personalities.
+Both personality types are extroverted, action-oriented, energetic, and persuasive personalities.
 And while ESTPs are fun-loving thrill-seekers, ESTJs are natural-born leaders who make sure that things get done and everybody follows the plan.
 Both these personality types are vocal and direct in expressing their thoughts.
 Simultaneously, ESTP and ESTJ cannot grasp the significance of emotions, so they tend to show they care by doing something useful for each other, or by buying a gift.

 An ESTP and ESTJ may get along perfectly in a team, if they focus on the qualities they share, and try to compromise on the things they cannot cope with.
 Both personality types share the enthusiasm to solve problems quickly and move on to other things that need to be done.
 However, a flexible ESTP will seek the fastest practical way to get results, and may not accept the ISTP’s strict plans.

 ENTP may be the perfect partner for an ESTP because they share similar values and perceptions of the world.
 A friendly and outgoing ENTP person loves to entertain and engage others in various activities, and is always on the quest for the “next big thing,” the same as an ESTP.
 This relationship will be full of action-packed activities, entertaining and exciting moments, and lively discussions